 Here are four key points about the Native Fern Collection’s significance:

-2. Botanical Research: It serves as a resource for scientific studies, enhancing our understanding of fern ecology and preservation.
+- Botanical Research: Acts as a resource for studies on fern ecology and preservation techniques.

 Aesthetic and Cultural Value

-Designed by local architect Antequil F. T. Somerville, it's maintained by the community, showcasing the Victorian interests in science, botany, and gardening.
+Designed by local architect Antequil Somerville, it’s maintained by residents, reflecting Victorian interests in science and botany.

 Frequently Asked Questions